Menditect/documentation/docs/mta/datavariation-column.md

 - Navigate to the Test Suite or Test Case Datavariations page.
 - Click on <i class="fas fa-ellipsis"></i> in the column you want to edit.
-- Click "<i class="fa-light fa-arrow-right"></i> Shift right" to swap the position with the Datavariation Column on the right, or
+- Click `Shift right` to swap the position with the Datavariation Column on the right, or
-- Click "<i class="fa-light fa-arrow-left"></i> Shift left" to swap the position with the Datavariation Column on the left.
+- Click `Shift left`  to swap the position with the Datavariation Column on the left.

 ## Related topics